ghi-electronics/Documentation/software/tinyclr/tutorials/ifttt.md

 # IFTTT
 ---
 ## If This Then That IOT Example.
-If This Then That (IFTTT) is a free service allowing users to automate tasks by using simple conditional statements to create scripts or Applets (previously called "recipes").
+If This Then That (IFTTT) is a service allowing users to automate tasks by using simple conditional statements to create scripts or Applets (previously called "recipes").
 Some similar platforms you might want to check out include [Twilio](https://www.twilio.com/), [ThingSpeak](https://thingspeak.com/), [Yonomi](https://www.yonomi.co/), and [Home Assistant](https://www.home-assistant.io/).
 IFTTT can be used to respond to both events on websites and events from devices.
 Some uses include:

 * Turn on the lights when you come home.
 * Send a text message if rain is forecast.